GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 ## Instructions

 ### Install the package

-The Gluu server will be installed under `/root`.
 The Gluu Server will create its file system under `/root/` and will be installed under `/opt`.
 File size and [minimum requirements](../installation-guide/index.md) remain the same as the host.

 For **Ubuntu 18.04.x** run the following commands: